zopefoundation/fanstatic/doc/libraries.rst

 Pre-packaged libraries
 ======================

-A lot of pre-packaged Javascript libraries are available on the PyPI and are maintained by the Fanstatic community.
+A lot of pre-packaged CSS and Javascript libraries are available on the PyPI and are maintained by the Fanstatic community.
 This can be installed into your project right away using easy_install, pip or buildout.
-No more complicated installation instructions, just reuse a Javascript library like you reuse Python libraries.
+No more complicated installation instructions, just reuse a CSS or Javascript library like you reuse Python libraries.

 Here's a list of currently available libraries: